argeX-official/FlappyBall/README.md

 You can download the .hex file of this project **compiled for watchX** from [here][4].

-There is no original README file released by the developer.

 ## **License**

-This project has been released under the MIT License by it's developer.
+This project has not been licensed by it's developer yet.

-The full document can be found in the [LICENSE][5] file.

 [1]: https://github.com/MLXXXp
 [2]: https://github.com/MLXXXp/FlappyBall